Beginning Fall 2017, all curriculum proposals must be submitted through the new Curriculog system.

 - Integrates with Acalog (course catalogs) and People Soft in order to reduce duplication of effort and opportunity for manual entry errors when inputting approved changes into the external systems.

-The system contains proposal forms to process undergraduate and graduate:
+The system contains proposal forms to process the following for both undergraduate and graduate level curriculum: